Merberg/CarND-Vehicle-Detection/writeup.md

 ```

-###Sliding Window Search
+### 2. Sliding Window Search

 In the `Sliding Windows` cell, the `findCars` functions stays fairly true to the technique taught in the lesson with one exception; the window was extended to cover the entire range provided.
-This helped pick up cars to the right of the ego vehicle once they entered the view.
+This helped pick up cars to the right of the ego vehicle once they entered the camera's field of view.
 Three windows are applied to each image at different scales:
 ```
 WINDOW_SCALES = [1.0, 1.5, 2.0]